 Additional patients diagnosed amid Legionnaires' outbreak

-Franklin County's health department said Wednesday that's up from 10 a day earlier.
-One of those patients died Sunday.
+Franklin County's health department said Monday that's up from 13 last week.

 Mount Carmel Health System says the hospital is working with health officials to identify the source of the bacteria at Mount Carmel Grove City.